I Remember a Childhood Friend

 Most of the jobs were Taken Away

-And like my pal’s body that area Decayed
+And like my pal’s Body

-As the work was Replaced
+As the Work was replaced

-By Heroin!
+By HEROIN

-And WHO let this fellow in?
+And Who let this fellow in?

-Just a coincidence?
+Just a Coincidence?

 In the nineteen hundreds decade number eight

-This Drug turned up giving the People and Escape?
+This Drug turned up

 From another Violation

-Another Rape!
+Another Rape

-And we’re Left Behind
+And We’re Left Behind

-Without any say…
+Without any Say

 Many say Thatcher is a witch

-But did She alone cause all of it?
+But did she alone cause All of It?

-Maybe it’s handy to have a scapegoat
+Maybe it’s handy to have a Scapegoat

-And not have to Look to close
+So We don’t have to Look too close

-At that which We All Allow to unfold
+We All Allow

-In a Society so Numb and cold
+In a Society so Numb and Cold

 Some may say

-My friend deserved to End this way
+My friend deserved to End This Way

 She took drugs